HiIAmTzeKean/Machine-learning/Decision tree.md

 Consider a value J such that it is large, then there are many possible combinations in the set to choose from.
 Instead, a [[Constraint]] can be placed on J to limit the possible [[Search space]].
 ### Alternative approach
 A [[Top down approach]] with [[Greedy algorithm]] taken.
 This is also known as [[Recursive binary splitting]].
 The algorithm begins at the top and splits the tree to the bottom.
 At each split, a greedy decision is made, the best action taken instead of look ahead.
+This is also usefull since it prevents overfitting.

 ---
 Links: